 Brightona has a large public following and are always looking for new ways to raise funds.
 We have a dedicated and passionate team that work hard throughout the year to make Brightona happen.
 Plus, lots of support for our sponsors, volunteers, bands, local businesses, media outlets and the general public.
 All offering to help with their, time, ideas, venues, experience and knowledge to help support Brightona, which in turn passes that help onto others in need.

 Brightona Charity Riders hold many events throughout the year.
 The biggest of these is the Brightona Bike Show held on Madeira Drive in Brighton, East Sussex every October.
 You can always expect, a fun packed time with some amazing motorcycles, hot rods, live music, stalls and not forgetting the wall of death!!
 When it comes to the bikes there are many competitions including Best Bike in Show, Best Custom Bike, to name a few, plus Best Hot Rod.
 All profits raised are donated to purchase vital medical equipment for hospitals and individuals.

-Founded by Rob Paxman (former 22 SAS) in 2008 Talking2Minds’ ethos was ‘Veterans helping Veterans’.
+Founded by Rob Paxman (former 22 SAS) in 2008 Talking2Minds’ ethos is ‘Veterans helping Veterans’.
 We at Consec Risk Management support Talking 2 Minds with helping veteran take back control of their lives.